MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-762-Recordkeeping/section-762.2.md

 (2) [Reserved]

 [61 FR 12900, Mar.
-25, 1996]Editorial Note:For Federal Register citations affecting § 762.2, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*Effective Date Note:At 85 FR 8725, Feb.
-18, 2020, § 762.2, was amended by adding paragraph (b)(55), effective until Apr.
-1, 2020.
-At 85 FR 14416, Mar.
-12, 2020, the effective date was extended to May 15, 2020.
-At 85 FR 29610, May 18, 2020, the effective date was further extended until Aug.
-13, 2020.
+25, 1996]Editorial Note:For Federal Register citations affecting § 762.2, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*